-74. Create your own artistic event (unique or recurrent)
+74. Create your artistic event (unique or recurrent)

-If you have a group of friends and followers, prepare your own event about a subject dear to your heart.
-“Create your own roadshow” as Terence McKenna used to say.
+If you have a group of friends and followers, prepare your event about a subject dear to your heart.
+“Create your roadshow” as Terence McKenna used to say.

 75. Go to 5 personal development seminars or workshops

-Quite often people report that these events changed their lives.
-How about a Brian Tracy, Tony Robbins, Jay Abraham or Brendon Burchard event?
+Often, people report these events changed their lives.
+How about a Brian Tracy, Tony Robbins, Jay Abraham, or Brendon Burchard event?

 76. Read 100 best books from the list you created on your own

-The usual “best books” lists often don’t contain hidden jewels that can change everything for you.
-Do your own research and read some obscure stuff.
+The usual “best books” lists rarely contain hidden jewels that can change everything for you.
+Do your research and read some obscure stuff.

 They don’t have to be 3-star restaurants.
 Just pick the ones you feel you’d enjoy most and make a reservation.
-Here’s the list of the Michelin starred restaurants around the world.
+Here’s the list of Michelin-starred restaurants around the world.

 78. Study a musical instrument with a dedicated teacher for one year

 Being musical is mandatory for human flourishing.
-The guitar is an obvious choice, but how about setar, koto, baglama, kamanche, oud, ney, tabla or tombak?
+The guitar is an obvious choice, but how about Setar, koto, baglama, Comanche, oud, ney, Tabla, or Tombak?

 79. Read the best books about music and the brain